koljapluemer/physical-flashcard-doc/how-to/design-on-frontend.md

 - For recurring complex styles, use `@apply` in `App.vue`.
 - User color sparingly, and only for primary/important elements or those that must use color to communicate (e.g. a warning)
 - Make sure any given layout works well on mobile and desktop!
+- use primary buttons (`btn-primary`) ONLY!!!!!!!!!! for truly primary actions, of which there are very few
 - Use this pattern for form inputs:

 ```